French Stocks Drag Down European Markets On Election Jitters - UrduPoint

 French Stocks Drag Down European Markets On Election Jitters

-The Paris stock exchange slipped on Friday towards its worst week in more than two years and the euro fell, dragging down other European markets as investors fret over France's looming snap election
+The Paris stock exchange plunged towards its worst week in more than two years on Friday, dragging down other European markets and the euro as investors fret over France's looming snap election

-London, (UrduPoint / Pakistan Point News - 14th Jun, 2024) The Paris stock exchange slipped on Friday towards its worst week in more than two years and the euro fell, dragging down other European markets as investors fret over France's looming snap election.
+London, (UrduPoint / Pakistan Point News - 14th Jun, 2024) The Paris stock exchange plunged towards its worst week in more than two years on Friday, dragging down other European markets and the euro as investors fret over France's looming snap election.

-Across the Atlantic, Wall Street's broad-based S&P 500 and tech-heavy Nasdaq retreated after hitting record highs, following news of slowing inflation and Federal Reserve signals of an interest-rate cut later this year.
+Across the Atlantic, Wall Street's broad-based S&P 500 fell and tech-heavy Nasdaq was flat after hitting record highs, following news of slowing inflation and hopes of a Federal Reserve interest-rate cut later this year.

 "Arguably, the weakness seen in European markets has created an excuse to do some selling," Briefing.com analyst Patrick O'Hare said.

-European markets have been roiled by French President Emmanuel Macron's stunning decision to call legislative elections after his centrist alliance was trounced by Marine Le Pen's far-right National Rally in last week's European Parliament elections.
+European markets have been roiled by French President Emmanuel Macron's stunning decision Sunday to call legislative elections after his centrist alliance was trounced by Marine Le Pen's far-right National Rally in European Parliament elections.

 Macron's election gambit has sparked a period of political uncertainty in Europe's second-biggest economy and across the European Union, where voting elsewhere saw a shift away from the centre.